 In this article I am going to explain how to install Python 3.6 on Linux using terminal interface.
 But, before we proceed first lets see what is Python and what is use of Python.

 Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
-Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
+Its high-level built in data structures, combined with dynamic typing and dynamic binding, makes it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.

 Python is simple and easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
 Python supports modules and packages, which encourages program modularity and code reuse.